Salomon QST Echo 106 Review

 What Other Backcountry Skis Should You Consider?

-In this relatively heavy-weight class, we have also enjoyed the Elan Ripstick 106, which is a bit livelier at high speeds but doesn't offer the same smooth performance in powder or poor snow conditions.
-If you want a ski at a lower weight, alternatives to the QST Echo 106 are plentiful.
-Both of our highest award winners, the Atomic Backland 100 and Blizzard Zero G 105, offer a better balance of uphill and downhill performance.
+We have also enjoyed the Elan Ripstick 106, which is a bit livelier at high speeds but doesn't offer the same smooth performance in powder or poor snow conditions.
+If you want a ski in a lower weight class, alternatives to the QST Echo 106 are plentiful.
+The lighter weight Blizzard Zero G 105 is similarly sized but offers a better balance of uphill and downhill performance.